 Please carefully read the Frequently Asked Questions section below, as well as the different information sections before registering.
 The registration form is at the bottom of this page.

-Registration for the 31st Triennial World Conference includes the conference package (covering the meeting rooms and all the activities), accomodation at the Westin Ottawa hotel, and your meals and refreshments during the Conference.
+Registration for the 31st Triennial World Conference includes the conference package (covering the meeting rooms and all the activities), excursions, gala dinner and accommodation at the Westin Ottawa hotel, and your meals and refreshments during the Conference.

 We are very aware of the cost of international travel and the challenges members face, particularly at this time, and have done everything possible to keep the cost of the conference to a minimum.
-This conference conference package is offered at two different rates, depending on whether you want a single occupancy room (just you), or a twin room (two separate beds).
-We are only offering registration as part of a package, it is not possible to attend without accomodation onsite.
+This conference package is offered at two different rates, depending on whether you want a single occupancy room (just you), or a twin room (two separate beds).
+We are only offering registration as part of a package, it is not possible to attend without accommodation onsite at the Westin.

 The twin rate is a great way of saving money and means you can share with a friend, but also means as part of the registration process you will need to specify who you are sharing with.